 Transparent Peer Review

-Transparent peer review shows the complete peer review process from initial review to final decision.
+Transparent peer review shows the complete peer review process from initial review to final decision when both authors and reviewers opt-in.
 This means that alongside the published article, readers can see a full peer review history, including reviewer reports, editor decision letters and the authors’ responses.
-Each element has its own digital object identifier (DOI) to help readers easily reference and cite the peer review content.